Azure/Azure-Sentinel/Playbooks/Update-BulkIncidents/readme.md

     Object parameters accepted are:

-    operationtype - acceptable values are 'kql' or 'ids' or 'all' | 'kql' = you will pass a parameter 'operationquery' with the kql language, those results will be passed to bulk update incidents | 'ids' = use an array list in parameter 'operationids' operationstatus - Closed, New, InProgress
+    operationtype - acceptable values are 'kql' or 'ids' | 'kql' = you will pass a parameter 'operationquery' with the kql language, those results will be passed to bulk update incidents | 'ids' = use an array list in parameter 'operationids' operationstatus - Closed, New, InProgress
     operationkql - use a kql query to send results of Azure Sentinel Incidents to bulk update operationids - using an array list of Azure Sentinel Incident Ids/case numbers to bulk update